 Are there any other related issues that we should consider (e.g. scaling)?

 #1 Updated by Stephanie Auty almost 2 years ago

 - Category set to Weights

 - Status changed from New to In Progress

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Stephanie Auty - Understanding Society User Support Officer

-#5 Updated by Olena Kaminska over 1 year ago
+#5 Updated by Olena Kaminska almost 2 years ago

 My suggestion to you would be to use W_XXXXXub_lw weight from the last wave that you have observation for any one person - so if you have even one person with an information from wave 7 -you should use wave 7 weight.
 This will limit whom you can use - for example you wouldn't be able to look at BHPS people who dropped out before UKHLS.
 Note that a sizable proportion of people who participated in BHPS but dropped out before UKHLS have died or moved out of the country since.
 You may not want to include thesepeople into the population that you study.